 NACCS at NAS

-Officially known as the Naval Air Crew Candidate School (NACCS), Naval Air Station (NAS) Pensacola, Fla., it’s a duty station that is easily confused as a little slice of heaven with mostly year-around sunbathing weather.
-But don’t let the vacation-like setting fool you; NACCS is anything but a vacation for air crew candidates.
+Officially known as the Naval Air Crew Candidate School (NACCS), Naval Air Station (NAS) Pensacola, Fla., it’s a duty station that can be easily mistaken for a little slice of heaven with mostly year-around sunbathing weather.
+But don’t let the vacation-like setting fool you: NACCS is anything but a vacation for aircrew candidates.

-Just to earn the right to attempt air crew school is a physical and mental challenge.
-Worthy candidates, all volunteers, must be in great physical shape and be a strong enough swimmer to pass a second-class swim test during boot camp.
-They must pass the Navy’s physical fitness assessment (PFA) with a “satisfactory-medium” in all categories for their sex and age, and pass a flight physical prior to setting foot on the air crew school’s quarterdeck.
+Just to earn the right to attempt aircrew school is a physical and mental challenge.
+Worthy candidates and all volunteers must be in great physical shape and be a strong enough swimmer to pass a second-class swim test during boot camp.
+They must pass the Navy’s physical fitness assessment (PFA) with a “satisfactory-medium” in all categories for their sex and age, and pass a flight physical prior to setting foot on the aircrew school’s quarterdeck.

 Air Crew Duties